I spent weeks testing 5 of the best solar shed lights available.

 It also has an impressive battery life.
 During my testing, it lasted for over 24 hours from a full charge.
 That was the longest of any light.

 It’s easy to install and the light mounts directly to the wall rather than hanging down from the ceiling.
 And there are two ways to mount the solar panel — with screws or with an included L-shaped piece of metal to mount it without hardware to doors and other square edges.
-Once mounted, you can adjust the solar panel’s tilt to the optimal angle for your location.
+Once mounted, you can adjust the panel to the best solar tilt angle for your location.

 The 16-foot extension cord gives you plenty of freedom to mount the solar panel wherever you want, such as on the side of your shed that receives the most light.
 Once you connect the panel to the light, a red LED indicator turns on to let you know the battery is charging properly.
 It’s a helpful reassurance.